GiuliaEdws/Code-Python-Econometrics/README.md

 * [Deep IV](https://github.com/jhartford/DeepIV)
 * [Variational Inference](https://github.com/blei-lab)
 * [MSR's EconML package](https://econml.azurewebsites.net/).
 [This link](https://econml.azurewebsites.net/spec/comparison.html) compares the properties (types of treatment effect suited) of the popular causal ML estimators included in their package; useful to check before use.
-* [Uber's CausalML package](https://github.com/uber/causalml): for inference, use their learners in conjunction with DML.
+* [Uber's CausalML package](https://github.com/uber/causalml).
+Note: though "causal" is in the package name, the models themselves are not built for inference.
+For inference, use their learners in conjunction with DML.